The Core Components Embed Component allows embedding external content in an AEM content page.

 The Core Component Embed Component allows the content author to define selected external content to be embedded within an AEM content page.
 In addition, there is an option to define free-form HTML to be embedded as well.

-The current version of the Embed Component is v2, which was introduced with release 2.18.0 of the Core Components in February 2022, and is described in this document.
+This document describes v1 of the Embed Component, which was introduced with release 2.7.0 of the Core Components in September 2019.

 To experience the Embed Component as well as see examples of its configuration options as well as HTML and JSON output, visit the Component Library.

 The latest technical documentation about the Embed Component can be found on GitHub.

 Further details about developing Core Components can be found in the Core Components developer documentation.

 The configure dialog allows the content author to define the external resource to be embedded on the page.
 First choose which type of resource should be embedded: